Analysis of Noisy Evolutionary Optimization When Sampling Fails: Populations Can Work on Some Tasks Where Sampling Fails

 By calculating $\mathrm{E^+}-\mathrm{E^-}$, we have

 where the second inequality holds with large enough $ n $.
-Thus, by Theorem~\ref{multiplicative-drift}, which implies that the expected running time is $O(n\log^2 n)$, since it needs to reevaluate the parent solution and evaluate the $\lambda=8\log n$ offspring solutions in each iteration. \end{proof}
+Thus, by Theorem~\ref{multiplicative-drift}, which implies that the expected running time is $O(n\log^2 n)$, since it needs to reevaluate the parent solution and evaluate the $\lambda=8\log n$ offspring solutions in each iteration. \end{myproof}

-Then, we prove that a constant offspring population size $\lambda=O(1)$ is not sufficient to allow solving the noisy problem in polynomial time.
+Furthermore, we prove that an offspring population size $\lambda\le(\log n)/10$ is not sufficient to allow solving the noisy problem in polynomial time.
 This also implies that the effective value $\lambda=8\log n$ derived in the above theorem is nearly tight.
-From the proof, we can find that $\lambda=O(1)$ cannot guarantee a sufficiently small probability of losing the current fitness, and thus the optimization is inefficient.
+From the proof, we can find that $\lambda\le(\log n)/10$ cannot guarantee a sufficiently small probability of losing the current fitness, and thus the optimization is inefficient.